Phoebezuo/Phoebezuo.github.io/_posts/2020-12-20-Summary-of-Concurrency for-Software-Development.md

 \end{align*}
 $$

+-   Estimate sequential execution time to solve same problem
+-   Problem size is an increasing function of p
+-   Predicts scaled speedup

 ### Examples

 1. An application running on 10 processors spends 3% of its time in serial code.
 What is the scaled speedup of the application?